 How do you create your choreographies and transitions?

 Training contortion on the ground is a great way to increase your flexibility in the air.
-Holding chest stands and learning how to breathe in the pose can help a lot to increase your flexibility.
-My secret for warming my back up quickly is stretching with a foam roller.
+Holding chest stands and learning how to breathe in this pose can help a lot to increase your flexibility.
+My secret for warming up my back quickly is stretching with a foam roller.
 I warm up my bridges and chest stands with it in my back so it takes the pressure off my muscles.
 I also do chest stands elevated so my chest is higher than my feet.
 This increases the flexibility in your upper back.

 It’s important to find your own style and way to move on a hoop.
-Many artist could do similar skills but it is the transitions into each or way of moving on a hoop that makes it so unique.
+Many artists have similar skills but it is the transitions into each or way of moving on a hoop that makes it so unique.
 Once you know how to manipulate a hoop it’s all about exploring your own different possibilities.
 Sometimes you can get stuck moving in the same way.
-At the moment its best to either leave it alone for a little while until you can come back with a fresh take or ask for an outside eye.
+At that moment its best to either leave it alone for a little while until you can come back with a fresh take or ask for an outside eye.
 Sometimes it can take months to figure out a “new” transition and other times it happens right away.
 Watching videos is a great way for inspiration.